New Forest Beaches

 Lepe

-Lepe is a popular coastal country park located near Exbury; with over a mile of beach and pine fringed cliffs with stunning views across the Solent.
+Lepe Beach is located at a popular coastal country park located near Exbury; with over a mile of beach and pine fringed cliffs with stunning views across the Solent.
 Historic D-Day remains, wildflower meadows and a children's play area can be found here.
 There is something for all the family to enjoy.
 Lepe is also a great place to take the dogs (although dogs aren’t allowed on the beach during the main school summer holiday).

 You can access Lepe by public transport as well, just catch the Lepe Bus (B*9 Extension).